juliehinge/Algorithmic-Fairness/README.md

 # Algorithmic Fairness Project

 This repository contains a series of Jupyter notebooks designed to explore and address issues of fairness in machine learning algorithms specifically pertaining to law school bar passage rates.
-Each notebook focuses on different aspects of data analysis, model evaluation, and fairness improvement techniques.
+Each notebook focuses on different aspects of data analysis, model training and evaluation, and fairness improvement techniques.
 Below is a detailed description of each notebook and its purpose.

 ## Notebooks Overview